 How we confabulate

 When confronted with information that does not make sense, or when faced with large volumes of information, or when the information is complex and detailed, your brain can start shedding details.
 Some of this shedding occurs because the information may be insensible.
 Some shedding may occur simply because there’s too much information to be processed and your brain becomes overwhelmed.

-The holes left on the story can then be filled in with what your brain thinks makes sense, even if it’s not true.
+The holes left in the story can then be filled-in with what your brain thinks makes sense, even if it’s not true.
 You can do this so quickly that it is sometimes called spontaneous confabulation.
 That’s right, your brian can make up stories that are absolutely untrue, in a split second, and you’ll never know the difference.
 Scary, huh?

 The Situational Awareness Tie-In